Norwalk’s 3rd Medal of Honor recipient

 AS HERBERT I. PRESTON ALSO LOSES LIFE IN STORM

 The body of Alton W. “Bink” Reynolds, 35, of Gregory Boulevard, one of Norwalk’s most popular residents, had been recovered today from the waters of the Norwalk harbor, where he bravely met death Saturday evening battling his way ashore in an effort to get help for his companions, Herbert I. Preston, 50, of 47 Second Street, who also lost his life, and Reynolds’ own son, Alton W. Reynolds Jr., 14 years of age, who was saved hours later from the waters off Peach Island.
-The body of Preston, whose numbing form was washed by a wave off an overturned ten-foot rowboat to which he and the boy were clinging, was sought by grapplers this afternoon.
+The body of Preston, whose numbing form was washed by a wave of an overturned ten-foot rowboat to which he and the boy were clinging, was sought by grapplers this afternoon.
 The boy, saved in a miraculous manner, rallied in a surprising way at the Norwalk Hospital and was to be taken home today to the grieving mother, the former Miss Hazel Blascer, who herself has been confined to the home for several weeks by illness.
-She collapsed upon being informed of the tragedy but rallied and it is felt that the knowledge of the son’s escape saved her from death upon receiving word of her husband’s loss.
+She collapsed upon being informed of the tragedy, but rallied, and it is felt that the knowledge of the son’s escape saved her from death upon receiving word of her husband’s loss.

 From The Norwalk Hour December 11, 1928